5 Things to Know BEFORE Moving to Huntersville, NC

 Without further ado, let's jump in and learn why the town of Huntersville is becoming an excellent option for people who are looking to relocate to the Charlotte area.

 The town of Huntersville sits at the southern tip of Lake Norman which is one of the largest attractions for people moving to Huntersville.
-Lake Norman is a 50-square mile body of water that offers beautiful beaches, boating, fishing, camping, hiking, trails and much much more!
+Lake Norman is a 50-square mile body of water that offers beautiful beaches, boating, fishing, camping, hiking, trails, and much much more!
 It's one of the Charlotte area's best features.
-Many people relocate to Charlotte are in search of a large body of water and Lake Norman is the hands-down best option!
+Many people who relocate to Charlotte are in search of a large body of water and Lake Norman is the hands-down best option!